 Sisterhood Agenda is now accepting mentees for mentoring.

 All ages can benefit from mentoring.
-Having a mentor is like having a big sister, a life coach, wise aunt, and spiritual advisor.
+Having a mentor is like having a big sister, a life coach, a wise aunt, and a spiritual advisor, all in one.
 Our approach to mentoring is holistic and integrated to maximize well-being and success.